hackclub/hackclub/workshops/pico-8/README.md

 end
 ```
 ## Next steps
 It's your turn now!
 Going from "knowing" a language to actually being able to apply it is often the hardest part of programming, but hopefully this workshop gave you the tools and examples necessary to start creating your own code.
-At this point you can modify this game (maybe make it so that the character can move all around the screen) or maybe even make something from scratch.
-If you use the cheatsheet and Google plenty of questions making an original game will seem like a breeze!
+At this point you can modify this game (maybe make it so that the player can move all around the screen) or maybe even make something from scratch. *As long as you use the cheatsheet and Google plenty of questions making an original game will seem like a breeze!*

 Here are some topics that you may want to look in to:
  * The map editor